 A deck or patio may be the largest outdoor investment you make on your property.
-There are many things you want to look at before you make a decision wether to build a deck or patio.

-- Water issues need to be taken care of first off.
+There are many things you want to look at before you make a decision whether to build a deck or patio.
+Water issues need to be taken care of first off.
 This Includes snow loads.

-If your outdoor living space is on the side of a building where the snow drifts high on your metal roof and the snow comes off all at once a patio is recommended.
-Snow crashing down even from eight feet can take out even a properly built deck if the snow has a high moisture weight content.
-Properly built patio will have a solid foundation to withstand these forces and todays composite and vinyl deck boards become brittle in the cold temperatures.
+If your outdoor living space is on the side of a building where the snow drifts high on your metal roof and comes off all at once, a patio is recommended.
+Snow crashing down even from eight feet can take out even a properly built deck if it has a high moisture weight content.
+A properly built patio has a solid foundation to withstand these forces.

-- If water pools in the area where you want to install the deck or patio you need to install drainage along the foundation when building a deck or pitch the patio away from the house the help with run off
+Today’s composite and vinyl deck boards become brittle in the cold temperatures.
+If water pools in the area where you want to install the deck or patio, you need to install drainage along the foundation.
+You can also pitch the patio away from the house the help with runoff.

-- Accessability for heavy equipment is also a question you need to ask yourself.
-If you can not get equipment in to dig out for the base of a patio you will have to do it by hand or build a deck.
+If there are underground utilities or hazards that may need access, a deck will be a better choice.
+Accessibility for heavy equipment is also a question you need to ask yourself.
+If you cannot bring equipment in to dig out for the base of a patio, you need to do it by hand or build a deck.